1. Types of Fees

 US sellers can learn about collecting sales tax in this Help article.
 Etsy will issue 1099-K forms to certain sellers in the United States to comply with IRS requirements.
 You can learn more in this Help article.

-To learn more about VAT in the European Union, please see this Help article.
-For digital items sold to buyers in the EU, Etsy will help you collect and remit VAT as described above.
+To learn more about how VAT works in certain countries, please see this Help article.
+For digital items sold to buyers in the EU, Norway, Russia, South Korea, South Africa, Switzerland, New Zealand, or India, Etsy will help you collect and remit VAT as described above in the Digital VAT Fees section.

 6. Gift Cards

-If you are registered to use Direct Checkout, you may accept payment by Etsy Gift Cards.
+If you are registered to use Etsy Payments, you may accept payment by Etsy Gift Cards.
 Etsy Gift Cards are subject to the Etsy Gift Card Policy.
-Etsy also charges the Direct Checkout payment processing fee described above on Etsy Gift Card transactions.
+Etsy also charges the Etsy Payments payment processing fee described above on Etsy Gift Card transactions.